-- Note: A completed fermentation can take longer for higher alcohol beverages and take less time with certain yeast strains, so 4 days is a guideline.
-A lack of yeast activity appearing in the sediment bottle is the key indication as to whether a fermentation is complete. - 04.
-Check your sediment bottle for activity daily. - 05.
-It can be useful to shine a torch through the side into the top, clearest part of the sediment bottle to assess activity.
-The activity in the sediment bottle will go through various stages as the beverage ferments. - o6.
+- D. Second clarification complete, clear beer present in top of sediment bottle. - o6.
 The final stages of fermentation can be seen when there are a few fine bubbles or the occasional yeast 'bombs' rising from the yeast bed in the sediment bottle.
 Shortly following this you will see a clear layer of compacted sediment with cloudy liquid above it.
-There will be no sign of yeast activity after your fermentation is complete.
-If you think fermentation may not be complete, it is always safe to wait an additional day. - 07.
-Once fermentation is complete, it is time to chill your beverage to prepare it for clarification. - 08.
-Move your BrewKeg25[TM] to your refrigerator and chill your beer or cider to 1-3°C (34-37.5°F). - 09.
+There will be no sign of yeast activity after your fermentation is complete. - 07.
+If you think fermentation may not be complete, it is always safe to wait an additional day. - os.
+Once fermentation is complete, it is time to chill your beverage to prepare it for clarification. - 09.
+Move your BrewKeg10TM to your refrigerator and chill your beer or cider to 1-3°C (34-37.5°F). - 10.
 Wait 6 hours for the vessel and liquid to cool before commencing clarification.

-NOTE: CO_2 pressure indicated on the Pressure Gauge will reduce slightly as CO_2 is absorbed from the head space of the BrewKeg25TM into the cooled beverage.
+NOTE: $CO_2$ pressure indicated on the Pressure Gauge will reduce slightly as $CO_2$ is absorbed from the head space of the BrewKeg10TM into the cooled beverage.